kykurniawan/laravel-sb-admin-template/README.md

 **Note:**
 The `@parent` directive is keeps default element being loaded (template style, template script).
-If you don't add this directive, you want to include template's style or template's script manually
+If you don't add this directive, you need to include template's style or template's script manually
 ```html
 <!-- for head -->
 @section('head')